Cash Harmon Television

-Cash Harmon Television was an Australian television production company based in Crows Nest, New South Wales, operating from the early 1970s until 1980.
-Their most famous product was top-rated evening sex and sin soap opera Number 96 for the 0-10 Network, which ran from 1972 until 1977.
+Cash Harmon Television was an Australian television production company based in the Sydney suburb Crows Nest, New South Wales, operating from the early 1970s until 1980.
+Their most famous product was evening sex and sin television soap opera Number 96 for the 0-10 Network, which ran from 1972 until 1977.
+The network had requested a local version in the vein of British series Coronation Street.

 Company history

 NLT Productions

 Cash Harmon Television was created by two former producers of Sydney-based TV and film production company NLT Productions after its dissolution.